 In addition to bulk thermodynamic and kinetic data, a few other physical properties, such as interfacial energy and volume, are needed in precipitation models.
 These additional physical parameters can be obtained by experiments or other estimation models or first principles calculations.
-Volume data for steels and nickel-based alloys have already been assessed and included in TCFE, TCNI, and TCAL databases.
+Volume data are available in most of our thermodynamic databases.
 The Precipitation Module has an estimation model available for interfacial energy.